pivotal/docs-tap/cli-plugins/apps/tutorials/create-update-workload.hbs.md

-# Create/Update a Workload
+# Create or Update a Workload

+This topic tells you how to create a workload form a `workload.yaml` file, a URL, a Git source, a local source, and a pre-built image.

-Refer to the [Supply Chain How-to-guides](../../../scc/scc-how-to.hbs.md) for different type of workload creation.
+For more information about the different types of workload creation, see [Supply Chain How-to-guides](../../../scc/scc-how-to.hbs.md).

-## <a id='create-yaml-url'></a> Create workload from a workload.yaml file or from a URL
+## <a id='create-yaml-url'></a> Create a workload from a `workload.yaml` file or from a URL

+You can create a workload from a `workload.yaml` file or from a URL.
-### <a id='workload-from-yaml'></a> Workload from a YAML file
+### <a id='workload-from-yaml'></a> Create a workload from a YAML file

 In many cases, workload life cycles are managed through CLI commands.
 However, there might be cases where managing the workload through direct interactions and edits of a `yaml` file is preferred.
 The Apps CLI plug-in supports using `yaml` files to meet the requirements.

 When a workload is managed using a `yaml` file, that file must **contain a single workload definition**.